 |Black||Deep thinking, mystery and individuality|

 The colouring of the mandalas is used as a healing tool and is associated with reducing stress and anxiety as well as combating depression whilst improving the immune system among other things.
 It also allows you express your creative side which often we are not able to do in our daily lives and stresses.
 To get started with the colouring of the mandala you can choose any medium such as colouring pencils, crayons, pastels, chalks or paint - whichever suits you best.
 Print the mandalas from the free ebook Indimode is offering for a limited period of time.
 Find a peaceful space where you can relax and start the colouring allowing any colour that enters your mind without analysing it too much or trying to match the colours.
 If you have an intention you want to meditate on you may want to look at the meaning of the colours from the table above.
 However, you should let your instincts guide you and the choice of colour will follow naturally.
-To download the free mandala colouring ebook enter your email and click on the download button below.
-The mandala colouring ebook will be sent to your email address provided on signing up to our news letter!
+The mandala colouring ebook will be sent to you for free when you purchase from our store.
+In the ebook you find 50 unique mandalas to paint and help you reduce stress and feel more focused.
+To buy any of our home decor and specifically mandala cushion covers - click here.
+We offer you a 20% discount code when you purchase at least two cushion covers.
+Please enter discount code: 20%OFF at checkout.
+With your purchase you will also be sent a FREE Mandala Colouring Ebook.